-Wednesday marks the 44th anniversary of the assassination of Martin Luther King Jr. He's been gone longer than the 39 years he had, but his impact remains.
+Monday, the nation remembers Martin Luther King Jr., who has been gone longer than the 39 years he lived, but his impact remains.

-Perhaps the greatest of his speeches, from a man renowned for his uplifting words, was one given extemporaneously on the last night of his life.
+Perhaps the greatest of his speeches, from a man renowned for his uplifting words, was one given extemporaneously on the last night of his life, April 3, 1968.
 After a day of marching with striking sanitation workers in Memphis, Tenn., King at first canceled his plans to give a sermon at the Bishop Charles Mason Temple Church of God.

 Civil rights leader Ralph Abernathy encouraged King to speak, and he gave the sermon of a lifetime, "I've Been to the Mountaintop."

 The next day, as he stepped onto the balcony of the Lorraine Motel to go to dinner, he was fatally shot by James Earl Ray.

 Martin Luther King Jr. Day is celebrated the third Sunday in January, to be near King's Jan.
 15 birthday.